SimDeveloper-cripto/lasd_libraries_v2/README.md

 # Overview

 This is a continuation and completion of lasd_libraries: <https://github.com/SimDeveloper-cripto/lasd_libraries>. <br />
-What I have focused my work on the most is the __Weigthed and Oriented Graph data structure, which is implemented by adjacency lists__. <br />
+What I have focused my work on the most is the __Weigthed and Oriented Graph data structure, which is implemented by adjacency lists__ and my __Feed-Forward Neural Network__. <br />
-Also, I used this library for the examination of `algorithms and data structures`, and many other applications!. <br />
+Also, I used this library for the examination of `algorithms and data structures` and `machine learning (deep learning)`, and many other applications!. <br />
 __Disclaimer:__ The usage of __non-primitive data types__ need more testing.

 New Data Structures I want to add: